zoripong/zoripong/README.md

 ## 👋 About Me

 💡 &nbsp;I like shipping software to customers.
-🏢 &nbsp;I'm currently working at [Bucketplace](https://www.bucketplace.co.kr/) as a Backend Developer.
+🏢 &nbsp;I'm currently working at [Bucketplace](https://www.bucketplace.co.kr/) as a Backend Engineer.
 ✉️ &nbsp;You can contact me at **devuri404@gmail.com** — I’ll try to respond as soon as I can.